-To get a Symantec Code Signing Certificate for Sun Java please follow the steps below.
+To get a Symantec Code Signing certificate for Java please follow the steps below.

 Step 1: Download Signing Tools